jbe/jbe.github.io/_posts/2011-02-22-automate-common-development-tasks-with-sidekick.markdown

 $ sidekick
 {% endhighlight %}

-It is still beta, but i use it myself, without too much trouble.
+It is still beta, but i use it myself without trouble.
 Not tested outside Linux.

 Bug reports, ideas, forks and pull requests are welcome.
 [Sourcecode on Github](https://github.com/jbe/sidekick).